 Some of the infections can come on quickly, such as Staphylococcus aureus infections, that can make you nauseated, vomit or suffer belly cramps and diarrhea in as little as an hour.
 Other infections can take days.
 Norovirus, which may show up two days after eating contaminated food, makes you feel miserable with abdominal cramps, vomiting and watery diarrhea.
 E. coli is another bug that can take as many as eight days or more before you are hit with gas, fever, stomach cramping and even bloody diarrhea.

 Fortunately, most people recover quickly from these infections and many don’t need medical care.
 While you may not feel well enough to eat after infections like those above, it’s important to drink plenty of fluids (water, ginger ale, sports drinks) to prevent dehydration.
 When you feel well enough to eat, begin slowly and start with easy, bland foods such as toast, oatmeal or crackers.
 You don’t want to shock your belly with strong flavors, spice or heavy food.

 Things are different with the real flu, which is a respiratory illness.
 Influenza can come on suddenly, with symptoms often including fever, cough, sore throat, runny or stuffy nose, muscle or body aches and fatigue.
 Some people may experience vomiting and diarrhea, but they are not always present.
 Influenza infections can be life-threatening and require multiple days in the hospital.
-Children’s Hospitals and Clinics of Minnesota has seen a large number of influenza cases over the past several weeks, and many children have needed to stay overnight to help treat their symptoms.
+Children’s Minnesota has seen a large number of influenza cases over the past several weeks, and many children have needed to stay overnight to help treat their symptoms.

 And this is why we have an influenza vaccine: it helps prevent you from getting really sick.
 Sometimes (like this year) the flu changes (mutates) a bit.
 This can cause you to get real influenza symptoms even though you got your flu vaccine earlier in the season.